-The processes for production of specific chemicals from coal are typically proprietary systems using specialized process systems.
+The processes for production of specific chemicals from gasification-derived syngas are typically proprietary systems using specialized process systems.
 In the following discussion, some of the processes for important chemicals such as formaldehyde, olefins, etc. are presented.
-Methanol (MeOH) is of course another important primary chemical made from coal syngas; however, it is also a liquid fuel in its own right particularly in certain markets (China).
+Methanol (MeOH) is of course another important primary chemical made from syngas; however, it is also a liquid fuel in its own right particularly in certain markets (China).
 See detailed discussion of methanol synthesis and use under discussion of liquid fuels on the main portal in Gasifipedia.

 Referring to Figure 1, syntheses of certain chemicals require high purity carbon monoxide (CO) as a feedstock.
 This is obtained by separation from syngas, which can be accomplished by several commercial processes: cryogenic purification, pressure swing adsorption, membrane separation, and salt solution absorption.
 Cryogenic purification is normally the preferred process except when the syngas feed contains large amount of nitrogen (N2), due to the close proximity between CO and N2 boiling points (approximately 8°F).
 Under this situation, copper salt-solution absorption can be used instead.
 The Eastman coal-to-chemicals plant at Kingsport uses cryogenic purification for CO/hydrogen (H2) separation.